Australian Mobile Laundry Trailers

 Org Chart from “Org & Duty of RNZAOC in NZ Div” CRAOC 5.1 of 1 Sept 1953.
 National Archives of New Zealand

-The Mobile Laundry and Bath Company intended to provide bathing facilities and wash soldiers underclothing.
-The laundry function was supported by carrying a stock of underclothing from which a set could be issued to each man after bathing.
-Cast off underclothing was then washed and returned to stock for subsequent reissue.
-Sewing machines were provided as part of the Company’s equipment to allow “Stich in time” repairs as part of the clothing exchange process.
+The primary purpose of the Mobile Laundry and Bath Company was to provide bathing facilities for soldiers and launder their underclothing.
+To support the laundry function, the company maintained a stock of underclothing, allowing each soldier to receive a clean set after bathing.
+The soiled underclothing was then washed and repaired as needed before being returned to stock for future use.
+The company was equipped with sewing machines to facilitate these repairs as part of the clothing exchange process.

 20170314_083546 (002)